gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 </p>

 <p>
   Second, this "steampunk in space" setting (similar to that used in the role-playing game <a href="http://www.space1889.org/"><em>Space:1889</em></a>) doesn't have electronics, so there are no guided missiles, which I think would also make real space battles very short affairs.
-The actual movement rules could be borrowed from <a href="http://www.fatmessiahgames.com/fmg/hv/index.html"><em>Hard Vacuum</em></a> (which are simple and sort of physically-based), and of course, there'd be at least one scenario where the ancient Martian ship woke up...
+The actual movement rules could be borrowed from <a href="http://www.fatmessiahgames.com/fmg/hv/index.html"><em>Hard Vacuum</em></a> (which are simple and sort of physically-based), and of course, there'd be at least one scenario where the ancient Martian ship woke up…
 </p>

 <p>